Find Grad Schools

 202 Yearly Graduations

 Liberty University is the 8th most popular school in the nation for students seeking a graduate certificate in health professions.
 Roughly 93,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,409 per year, while in-state graduate students, on average, pay $7,847 per year.
-During the 2020-2021 academic year, 202 people received their graduate certificate in health professions from Liberty University.
-About 80% of this group were women, and 42% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
+During the most recent year for which we have data, 202 people received their graduate certificate in health professions from Liberty University.
+Around 35% of these students were from an underrepresented racial-ethnic group, and 87% were women.

 #10